Has it hit you yet? Are the pencils sharpened? Is your minivan ready? You’ve got this; it’s the First Day of School.

 Chop Your Bushel

 Disregarding any scientific proof, we think it’s pretty much proven that if fruits and veggies are pre-chopped, we are more likely to eat them.
 At the beginning of your week, or maybe when your bushel arrives, take an hour or two to wash and chop some of the lunch-friendly veggies like cucumbers and carrots.
-Plus, check out this cool way on how to cut and apple for a lunchbox, but prevent it from browning!
-In the same idea, individual cheese sticks are a simple way to get more dairy in your diet at lunchtime.
-We like Full Quiver Farms Raw Colby Cheese Sticks, pre-cut (not mechanically manufactured) for simple portion control.
+Plus, check out this cool way to cut an apple for a lunchbox, but prevent it from browning!
+Also, individual cheese sticks are a simple way to get more dairy in your diet at lunchtime.
+We like pre-cut Full Quiver Farms Raw Colby Cheese Sticks for simple portion control.

-We just can’t lie, a good peanut butter and jelly sandwich is the stuff of dreams.
-Get this: the most hyper local sandwich you could ever imagine– awesomeness to a whole other level.
-We are talking Home Plate Creamy Peanut Butter, Confituras Texas Peach Preserves, and GFY Gluten Free Sandwich Bread; the ultimate Texas-sourced PB&J. “For me, the perfect PB&J includes a nice thick layer of natural style peanut butter, my current favorite jam crush (which changes all the time, but anything peachy is perfect for summer!), and a generous sprinkle of sea salt, served open-face on whole grain toasted bread,” said Stephanie McClenny, local jam expert and owner of Confituras.
+We can all agree that a good peanut butter and jelly sandwich is the stuff of dreams.
+Put a local twist on this old favorite and take awesomeness to a whole other level.
+Home Plate Creamy Peanut Butter and GFY Gluten Free Sandwich Bread makes for the ultimate Texas-sourced PB&J. Local jam expert and owner of Confituras Stephanie McClenny agrees: “For me, the perfect PB&J includes a nice thick layer of natural style peanut butter, my current favorite jam crush (which changes all the time, but anything peachy is perfect for summer!), and a generous sprinkle of sea salt, served open-face on whole grain toasted bread.”

 A Few Snacks & Treats

-Some packaged foods are a great idea for those fast-paced mornings, as long as they don’t take up a majority of your lunchbox.
+Some packaged foods are a great idea for those fast-paced mornings, as long as they don’t take up the majority of your lunchbox.
 A good, clean ingredient list is a must when it comes to pantry goods like bars or mixes.
-We are into Zax Snax Monkey Mix or Thunderkid Bars (New!).
+We are into BOSS Superfood Bars or Thunderheart Bison Jerky.
 When you work your brain all morning, sometimes it’s hard to take the afternoon in stride.
 This is why you deserve a treat every so often, like a small sweet or Mill-King Chocolate Milk.
 Chocolate milk satisfies the cravings, but won’t weigh you down.
-Sweets that pack a punch of protein is only a double benefit!
+Sweets that pack a punch of protein are only a double benefit!

 What’s in your lunchbox?
 We’d love to see your photos on Instagram!
-Tag us @farmhousedelivery to engage with our team.
+Tag us @farmhousedelivery.